openluckteam/openluck-docs/README.md

 ## What is OpenLuck

-OpenLuck is a decentralized Cross-Chain NFT marketplace built on the BNB Chain which is full of innovation and creativity.
+OpenLuck is a decentralized Cross-Chain NFT marketplace full of innovation and creativity.

-We aim to be the global and inventive marketplace where users can trade NFTs residing in various blockchains fully decentralized and with the strongest security.
+We aim to be the global and inventive marketplace where users can trade NFTs residing in various blockchains fully decentralized and with the most robust security.

-Using the world's first Lucks Trading model lowers the barriers to participation, which is more friendly for users.
-Users only need to pay for an extremely low cost on BNB Chain and then can have the opportunity to win the valuable NFTs on Ethereum and BNB Chain.
+Using the world's first Lucks Trading model lowers the barriers to participation, making users more friendly.
+Users only need to pay for an extremely low cost on an EVM-compatible chain(Polygon/BNBChain .etc) and then can have the opportunity to win the valuable NFTs on Ethereum.

 This innovative model makes NFT trading very interesting and attracts more people to participate, which greatly improves the liquidity of NFT and activates the entire NFT trading market.